sanscross/SymLinker/README.md

 [View all releases](https://github.com/sanscross/SymLinker/releases)

 # SymLinker
-An app for quickly making SymLinks (symbol links) with no preparation.
+An app for quickly making SymLinks (symbolic links) with no preparation.
 The app will move all the files to desired folder and make a symlink in few clicks

 ![Screenshot of the first app](ver1screen.png)